 - Google Chat: 0 unanswered escalation threads

-- Business metrics: All within ±3% of targetsNotice the structure of each RED and AMBER item: source attribution, confidence percentage, temporal context, and a concrete suggested action.
-The leader reads this in 90 seconds and knows exactly what needs their attention and what the first move should be.
+- Business metrics: All within ±3% of targetsEach RED and AMBER item carries the same four fields: source attribution, confidence percentage, temporal context, and a concrete suggested action.
+The leader reads the brief in 90 seconds and walks out knowing what needs attention and what the first move is.

-The GREEN summary is deliberately compressed into bullet points.
-If everything is healthy, you do not need details — you need confirmation that the radar actually checked.
+The GREEN summary compresses to bullets on purpose.
+If everything is healthy, the leader does not need details — they need confirmation that the radar actually checked.
+A brief with no GREEN section is ambiguous: did the system find nothing, or did it fail silently?

 run.sh#!/bin/bash

-# Runs all collectors in parallel, then orchestrates scoring
+# Fans out collectors in parallel, then orchestrates scoring.

 set -euo pipefail